AdobeDocs/campaign-web.en/help/v8/workflows/activities/load-file.md

 >[!AVAILABILITY]
 >
->The **[!UICONTROL Load file]** activity is in Limited Availability (LA).
+>This capability is in Limited Availability (LA).
 It is restricted to customers migrating **from Adobe Campaign Standard to Adobe Campaign v8**, and cannot be deployed on any other environment.
->Refer to the following documentation pages: [Campaign Standard transition to Campaign v8](../rn/acs-migration.md) and [Features for Campaign Standard users](https://experienceleague.adobe.com/docs/experience-cloud/campaign/campaign-standard-migration-home.html).

 The **Load file** activity is a **Data management** activity.
 Use this activity to work with profiles and data stored in an external file.
 Profiles and data are not added to the database, but all fields in the input file are available for [personalization](../../personalization/gs-personalization.md), or to update profiles, or any other table.